You have to go through those mountains and valleys - because that's what life is: soul growth.

-An eternal sea of flowers and colours blankets the valley that nestles in upper Uttarakhand.
+An eternal sea of flowers and colors blankets the valley that nestles in upper Uttarakhand.
 Valley of Flowers is a hot trekking spot in the blooming season and also a pilgrim stopover for devotees planning to visit Gurudwara Hemkind Sahib.

 Dzukou Valley, bordering Nagaland and Manipur

 The montane grasslands of Nagaland are blessed with an abundant blossom of flowers, Dzukou valley is one of them.
-If you visit the valley, you’ll see the moorland covered up in a colourful drape of flowers.
+If you visit the valley, you’ll see the moorland covered up in a colorful drape of flowers.
 While Uttarakhand’s Valley of Flowers may be more famous, Dzukou valley is a stunningly less crowded alternative to it.

 Kangra valley, Himachal Pradesh